CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 Now you can choose to see the files as thumbnails from `Show - Thumbanil View`.
 You can return to `Show - Full` later.
 You can choose the size of the thumbnails if they are too small or too big in `menu Configuration - Options - Thumbnails - Thumbnail size`.
 All the operations work just the same no matter what view you use.
 ## The separator
 The two panels are divided by a Separator.
 With the mouse you can move it.
-So you can make more space for one panel in less for the other.
-That is great for the Thumbnail view.
+So you can make more space for one panel and less for the other.
+That is great to make more space for the Thumbnail view.

 # Total Commander for Android
 I waited a long time for a good File Manager for Android.
 And I was lucky, because Ghisler decided to work in that direction.
 The result is phenomenal: `Total Commander for Android`.